gramoli/gramoli.github.io/_posts/2024-06-03-blockchain-complies-with-regulation.md

 regulation and benefit from a fast blockchain.

 Having a solution to tokenise assets that complies with regulation is also reassuring:
-Real World Assets (RWA) tokenisation is booming with an expected growth of 80x between 2023 and 2030 as forecast by KPMG [3].
+Real World Assets (RWA) tokenisation is booming with an expected growth of up to 80x between 2023 and 2030 as forecast by KPMG [3].
 Between different technologies, users who do not want to go to jail, should probably start by using Redbelly Network, which supports Solidity smart contracts, to tokenise and trade their assets.